-Latent tuberculosis is caused by mycobacterium tuberculosis and is encapsulated.
-When the bacteria enter the body some of the bacteria are killed and the rest are covered by a tough scar tissue.
-Latent tuberculosis is inactive, treatable and cannot be spread (non-communicable).
-We have seen an increase in the management of Latent Tuberculosis Infection Cases (LTBI).
-Fortunately, Sauk County has not had an active case of tuberculosis originating in our country since 2009.
-This may be related to Sauk County residents who have lived in parts of the world where tuberculosis is endemic.
+Latent tuberculosis is caused by mycobacterium tuberculosis that is encapsulated.
+When the bacteria enter the body, some of the bacteria are killed and the rest are covered by a tough scar tissue.
+Latent tuberculosis is inactive, treatable, and cannot be spread (non-communicable).
+Fortunately, Sauk County has not had an active case of tuberculosis originating in our county since 2009.